komyg/rm-shop-v1/tutorial.md

 Create a folder called *config* to place the configuration files for our Apollo Client.

->Note: I've chosen to separate each configuration in its own file, because I believe it makes them more readable and clean, however you could use a single file as the Apollo documentation suggest.
-Also, I did not choose to use the Apollo Boost.
+>Note: I've chosen to separate each configuration in its own file, because I believe it makes them more readable and clean, however you could use a single file as the Apollo documentation suggests.

 #### Configuring Apollo HTTP Link